FITFUNS/oasis_editor_manual/docs/user-manual/graphics/physical-rendering/physical-materials.md

 title: Physical Materials
 ---

-To use Physically Based Rendering in PlayCanvas you will need to understand how the Physical Material is configured and what effect altering the various parameters will have.
+To use Physically Based Rendering in OasisW you will need to understand how the Physical Material is configured and what effect altering the various parameters will have.

 In this section we'll talk about the most useful properties of the material and you can see in the live demos how altering them affects the appearance of a material.